NOTE FROM THE CONFERENCE ORGANIZERS

 In recent years, the extent and the impact of seemingly independent crises across various spaces has increased significantly, affecting a growing number people as well as the physical world we depend on.
 Experiencing or witnessing these crises on multiple and distinct levels, global and local communities are desperately seeking to find effective coping mechanisms and long-term solutions.
 However, it appears that current approaches to these various and complex crises, have not provided sufficient answers and strategies to tackle the expansion of human suffering, natural destruction and systemic injustices.
 Thus, instead of looking at contemporary crises from a single disciplinary perspective, there has to be a shift towards interdisciplinary approaches to unveil the convergence of the following crises

-addressing climate change, resource depletion, the energy crisis, or accessibility to food and water.
+Entailing climate change, resource depletion, the energy crisis, Biodiversity Loss, and accessibility to food and water.

-of wealth distribution and inequality, capitalist expansion, or financial crises.
+of wealth distribution and inequality, capitalist expansion, financial Instability, and Land/Water Grabs

-polarization of societies, increased militarization, securitization and surveillance, or the re-emergence of extreme right wing populism.
+Such as the polarization of Societies, increased political violence, expanded prison and deportation systems, militarization, securitization and surveillance, the re-emergence of extreme right wing populism, and different forms of political violence

 . . . as well as many other crises.